23 Best Places to Sell Crafts Online

 If you’re going to sell crafts online, you need to create a plan to ensure that you’ll be making money instead of spending more than you earn.
 Part of that plan involves where and how to sell your crafts, because this has a big effect on your costs and how many people will see your items.

-17 of the Best Sites for Selling Your Handmade Crafts
+Best Sites for Selling Your Handmade Crafts

 Selling your crafts online is one of the easiest ways to get started.
 Most successful crafters choose several online selling sites to boost their chances of reaching customers.
 Remember, don’t choose more than you can manage on a day-to-day basis.

-One of the downsides of selling on Etsy is that you have to pay a $0.20 listing fee for each item, regardless of if it sells or not.
+One of the downsides of selling handmade items on Etsy is that you have to pay a $0.20 listing fee for each item, regardless of if it sells or not.
 You’ll pay an extra 5% transaction fee if it sells.
 Other fees include advertisements and, using Etsy’s payment processing system.